evegeris/groundtruth_webapp/README.md

 * mysql>INSERT INTO images (fullsize_orig_filepath) VALUES ('/full/file/path/to/wound_images/otherimage.jpg');
 * mysql>INSERT INTO user_has_image (users_id, images_id, progress) VALUES (1, 1, 0);
 * mysql>INSERT INTO user_has_image (users_id, images_id, progress) VALUES (1, 1, 0);

+### New Feature -- File Upload

+1. You can now upload files and test out the application without playing with the SQL database every time.
+The SQL database needs to be initialized at the start however.
+These files are stored locally on the server after being uploaded.

+2. Keep messing up the SQL databse and want to reset it?
+Run the database_cleaner.sh script to wipe the SQL database for a fresh start!
+(You will need to create a new account on the server and insert some images first into the database however to use the application)

 ### Development
 Want to contribute?